jmstriegel/ESP8266_Weather_Station/README.md

 ## Google Appengine

-I'm trying to get this to work well within Appengine's free service tier.
+I'm trying to design this to work within Appengine's free service tier.
-Unfortunately, this rules out data storage options that are more amenable to time series data.
+Unfortunately, this rules out some data storage options that are more amenable to time series data, so expect some experimentation here.
+More to come...

 ## TODO

-  - Basic security restrictions for device access
+  - Security restrictions for device access
   - Installation and configuration isntructions
-  - Investigation of limits to multiple station support within free appengine tier
+  - Investigate multiple station support limitations within free appengine tier
   - Storage, filtering and retrieval of historical data